Ukraine International Airlines: Developments since 2013

-In October 2015 the Russian government banned UIA from flying to Russian destinations as a response to a ban by the Ukrainian government on Russian airlines flying into Ukraine.
+In October 2015, the Russian government banned UIA from flying to Russian destinations as a response to a ban by the Ukrainian government on Russian airlines flying into Ukraine.
+Russia had annexed Crimea in 2014.

 Since June 2016, most of UIA's international flights are sold with the basic "hand luggage-only tariff."
 If passengers booking this tariff want to check-in luggage, the airline charges fees up to US$60 per flight.
 Also, since the northern-hemisphere summer of 2016, UIA wet-leased an ERJ 145 from Dniproavia (also part of the Privat Group) for daily services to Chernivtsi (because the condition of the airport there doesn't allow E-190 and B737-operations).

 On 14 June 2016, the National Anti-Corruption Bureau of Ukraine had the offices of UIA searched because of an investigation by the Bureau into passenger fees not paid to the State Aviation Fund.

 In March 2018, Ukraine International announced a fleet modernization plan.
 While the first of three pre-owned Boeing 777-200ERs had already been delivered, the airline expected several new Boeing 737 and Embraer 195 aircraft during the year to replace its last Boeing 737 Classics.

-Ukraine International ceased its membership of the Flying Blue rewards program on January 1, 2019.
-UIA expected losses of approximately US$50 million for 2019 and therefore implemented saving measures, according to the new CEO.
+Ukraine International ceased its membership of the Flying Blue rewards program on 1 January 2019.
+UIA expected losses of approximately US$50 million for 2019 and implemented cost-saving measures, according to the new CEO.

 In September 2021, UIA announced plans to add two Boeing 777-300s to their fleet, primarily for charter operations.

+Suspension of operations

-During early 2022 Russia invaded Ukraine, which led to the Ukrainian government closing Ukraine's air space for commercial airline operations, severely affecting Ukraine International's own operations.
+When the Russian invasion of Ukraine began in February 2022, the Ukrainian government closed Ukraine's air space for commercial airline operations, severely affecting Ukraine International's operations.
 The airline suspended their flights from 24 February of that year, hoping to restart them by 23 March, before extending the suspension until the end of May 2022.
+Castellón–Costa Azahar Airport in Spain became a storage facility for their fleet of six Boeing 737 aircraft.

-Further extensions of the suspension were periodically announced, with the most recent extension in effect through 10 April 2023.
+Further suspension extensions were periodically announced, with the current extension announced on 10 April 2023.
+As of July 20, 2023, the suspension notice states that flights to and from Ukraine will be suspended "until martial law in Ukraine is lifted, and Ukrainian airspace is reopened".

+In 2023, the assets of the company were sold in an auction where Okealos Company LLC acquired the trademarks of the airline.
+On 22 November, the Commercial Court of Kyiv City placed the company into bankruptcy administration due to debt owed to Ukreximbank.

+In 2024, seven planes of the airline were seized by the Ukrainian tax authorities.